Diocese of Chester: Present day

 The Bishop of Chester is assisted by two suffragan bishops, the Bishop of Stockport and the Bishop of Birkenhead.
 The suffragan See of Stockport was created in 1949 and was the sole suffragan bishopric in the diocese until the See of Birkenhead was created in 1965.
-Since 1994 the Bishop of Beverley (currently the Right Reverend Glyn Webster, consecrated in 2013) has provided "alternative episcopal oversight" in this diocese (among eleven others in the Province of York) to those parishes which cannot in conscience accept the sacramental ministry of bishops who have participated in the ordination of women.
+Since 1994 the Bishop of Beverley (currently Glyn Webster, consecrated in 2013) has provided "alternative episcopal oversight" in this diocese (among eleven others in the Province of York) to those parishes which cannot in conscience accept the sacramental ministry of bishops who have participated in the ordination of women.

 There are two archdeaconries, Chester and Macclesfield, which are further divided into 18 deaneries.
-There are consequently two archdeacons: the Archdeacon of Chester, the Venerable Michael Gilbertson, and the Archdeacon of Macclesfield, the Venerable Ian Bishop.
-There is also the Dean of Chester, currently the Very Reverend Tim Stratford, who is primarily responsible for the running of the cathedral.
+There are consequently two archdeacons: the Archdeacon of Chester, Michael Gilbertson, and the Archdeacon of Macclesfield, Jane Proudfoot.
+There is also the Dean of Chester, currently Tim Stratford, who is primarily responsible for the running of the cathedral.

 Bishops

 The diocesan Bishop of Chester Mark Tanner is supported by two suffragan bishops: the Bishop suffragan of Birkenhead (Julie Conalty) and the Bishop suffragan of Stockport (Sam Corley).
-Alternative episcopal oversight (for parishes in the diocese which do not accept ordination of women as priests) is provided by the provincial episcopal visitor (PEV) the Bishop suffragan of Beverley, Glyn Webster.
-He is licensed as an honorary assistant bishop in the diocese.
-Besides Webster, there are five retired honorary assistant bishops licensed in the diocese:
+Alternative episcopal oversight (AEO) for parishes in the diocese which do not accept ordination of women as priests or bishops is provided by the Bishop suffragan of Beverley (currently Stephen Race), while AEO for conservative evangelical parishes is provided by the Bishop suffragan of Ebbsfleet (currently Rob Munro).
+Besides the PEVs, there are five retired honorary assistant bishops licensed in the diocese: